marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 outside its currency domain.
-The first "Revolution" / spin-off of the Crypto-currencies was Ethereum, promised to ease the implementation of new Crypto-currency assets (a.k.a tokens) by dropping away all the complexity of Swarm protocols, Consensus algorithms, etc from the average programmers (us).
+The first "Revolution" / spin-off of the Crypto-currencies was Ethereum, promised to ease the implementation of new Crypto-currency assets (a.k.a tokens) by dropping away all the complexity of P2P protocols, Consensus algorithms, etc from the average programmers (us).
 Due the Turing-completeness of the EVM, it also allowed the implementation of arbitrary business rules, the so-called _Smart Contracts_.
 In this article, we analyze and even guess some features for the next blockchains (some already